First glimpse of controversial art collection

 Gurlitt, whose father was one of Hitler’s art dealers, bequeathed a collection of 1,500 pieces of art to the Bernese museum in 2014.
 After a long legal battle, the museum won out over other possible Gurlitt heirs in December 2016.
 The museum also has been verifying the provenance of the artwork to ensure any plundered pieces are restored to their rightful owners.

-swissinfo.ch and agencies/jh
+swissinfo.ch and agencies/jmh